Coming soon:

 • Does it really have to be like this?
 There must be a better way?

 It doesn’t have to be like this.
-There’s another way!
+There’s a better way!

 In this book, you will find a detailed, step-by-step blueprint: